tangentsoft/pidp8i/HACKERS.md

 File types: `c`, `h`, `c.in`

-Because the PiDP-8/I software project is so heavily based on SIMH, we follow its pre-existing code style:
+We follow the SIMH project's pre-existing code style when modifying one of its source files:

 *   Spaces for indents, size 4